Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 [//]: # (title: Serialization)

-**Serialization** is the process of converting data used by an application to a format that can be transferred over a network or stored in a database or a file.
+**Serialization** is the process of converting data used by an application to a format that can be transferred over a network, or stored in a database or a file.
 Deserialization is the opposite process of converting external data back into a runtime object.
 Together, they are essential to most applications that exchange data with third parties.

-Some data serialization formats, such as [JSON](https://www.json.org/json-en.html) and [Protocol Buffers](https://protobuf.dev/) are particularly common.
+Some data serialization formats, such as [JSON](https://www.json.org/json-en.html) and [Protocol Buffers](https://protobuf.dev/), are particularly common.
-Being language-neutral and platform-neutral, these formats enable data exchange between systems written in any modern language.
+These formats are language-neutral and platform-neutral, so you can use them to exchange data between systems written in any modern language.
 Kotlin provides this functionality through the [`kotlinx.serialization` libraries](#kotlin-serialization-libraries), which support multiple platforms and data formats.